 Nikon D5500 versus Nikon D3300

-The Nikon D5500 and the Nikon D3300 are two digital cameras that were officially introduced, respectively, in January 2015 and January 2014.
+The Nikon D5500 and the Nikon D3300 are two digital cameras that were revealed to the public, respectively, in January 2015 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Nikon D5500 and the Nikon D3300 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D5500 and the Nikon D3300.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5500 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D5500 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is somewhat larger (1 percent) than the Nikon D5500.
 Moreover, the D3300 is slightly heavier (2 percent) than the D5500.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the D5500 nor the D3300 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.